-Currently, the blog is usually updated several times each week.
-The archives are fairly extensive, made up hundreds of posts covering just about every style of puppetry imaginable.
+Notwithstanding a few periods of extended hiatus, the site has been regularly updated for almost twenty years, making it one of the oldest and most extensive puppetry web sites in the world.
+The archives are fairly extensive, made up of hundreds of posts covering just about every style of puppetry imaginable.
 Posts are generally categorized by media type (TV shows, feature films, web series, etc.) and tagged according to the style of puppetry used and various other factors.
-You can browse through the site’s categories and its most popular tags using the menu at the top of the page under “Blog”.
+You can browse through the site’s categories and its most popular tags under “Blog” in the main menu.

 About the Author

 I’m a independent filmmaker, puppeteer, and character designer/fabricator.
 I began my career in my teens, performing probably close to 1,000 black light puppetry shows throughout Canada and overseas.
 Since then I’ve been extremely lucky to have the opportunity to design, direct and perform throughout North America, as well as in far-flung places like Chile, Japan, Taiwan, South Africa and the United Kingdom.

 Most recently, in addition to my work on PuppetVision, I’ve served as a Special FX Supervisor and Character Designer/Fabricator on an eclectic range of projects.
 I’ve made tortillas dance in TV commercials, built enormous puppets out of LEGO and helped create mascots that entertain the fans of some of North America’s most popular NFL, NHL and Major League Baseball teams.
 I also occasionally give workshops and lecture about puppetry at schools, libraries, and festivals internationally.